 Merchandise Processing Fee

-Effective October 1, 2011, the Merchandise Processing Fee (MPF) for formal entries increased to an ad valorem fee of 0.3464 percent.
-The MPF is a user fee collected by the U.S. Customs and Border Protection (CBP) to help process merchandise entering into the U.S. and to monitor customs and trade compliance.
+The Merchandise Processing Fee (MPF) is a user fee collected by the U.S. Customs and Border Protection (CBP) to help process merchandise entering into the U.S. and to monitor customs and trade compliance.
 The MPF is assessed and paid at the time of entry summary, and the fee is based on the value of the merchandise being imported (not including duty, freight and insurance charges).

 Please note the following: